blessingAIDS/Advanced-C-Lab-Manual/Module 7.md

-EXP NO:2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION
+# EXP NO:2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION
 Aim:
-To write a C program for passing structure as function and returning a structure from a function
+To write a C program for passing structure as function and returning a structure from a function.

 Algorithm:
 1. Define structure numbers with members a and b.